grillbiff/DragAndDropTableView/README.md

 @end
 ```

 As you can see all methods are optional.
-If you choose to implement the protocols the UITableViewDataSource used by your table should implement the DragAndDropTableViewDataSource protocol and your UITableViewDelegate should implement the DragAndDropTableViewDelegate.
+If you choose to implement the protocols the UITableViewDataSource used by your table should implement the DragAndDropTableViewDataSource protocol and your UITableViewDelegate should implement the DragAndDropTableViewDelegate protocol.

-See the example project for further instructions.
+See the example project for further help.

 ## Licence
 DragAndDropTableView is available under the MIT license.
 See the LICENSE file for more info.